 When you’re looking for optimizations, don’t just scratch the surface.
 Dive deep into the details of your campaign.

 Review the best-performing times of the day.
-Do some times do better than others?
+Do some times perform better than others?
 There may be times of day when your cost per click (CPC) is very high.

 Set an ad schedule that excludes expensive and non-converting times of day to reduce wasted ad spend and improve CPA.